rafaelromao/keyboards/docs/macros.md

 #### Accentuation
 - There are dedicated accentuation keys for à á ã â é ê õ ó ô ú í and ç, which is all that is needed for Portuguese.
 These keys are positioned below or close to their corresponding vowel, making them easy to assimilate.
 - It is also possible to accentuate using dead keys, like usually done with the US International layout.
-To get a dead version of ' " ^ ~ or ` to accentuate a letter, just press shift before the keys that output these symbols, than type the letter you want to accentuates.
+To get a dead version of ' " ^ ~ or ` to accentuate a letter, just press shift before the keys that output these symbols, then type the letter you want to accentuates.
 I.e.: Shift " u produces ü.

 ## Macros
 - A Macros layer can be activated holding any of the home row pinky keys.